riseupalex/CitComAI-Hub.github.io/docs/documentation/data_space_connectors/fiware/legacy_1.X.X/deployments/aws_deployment.md

 # AWS deployment

 !!! warning
-    This guide is still a work in progress.
+    Experimental guide.
 Errors may appear.

 ## AWS Account Preparation
 Here are the steps for preparing an AWS account to deploy a Red Hat OpenShift Service (ROSA) cluster.